Parent newsletters – sign up

 - Check the latest definitions of all the terms used in higher education.

-- we also have guides on applying to study an undergraduate qualification in the UK, available in different languages
+- We've also created a guide on applying to study an undergraduate qualification in the UK, in 13 different languages.

 What you need to know about the application process

-There are a few different stages to the process – and application deadlines vary depending on the course – so the earlier your son or daughter can get started, the better.
+There are a few different stages to the process – and deadlines vary depending on the course – so the earlier the application is started, the better.

-We've created a handy tool to guide you through the application process, so you can stay up-to-date with what your son or daughter needs to do when.
-It also contains links off to useful pages of the website which you can share with your son or daughter to point them in the right direction.
+We've created a handy tool to guide you through the application process, so you can stay up-to-date with what applicants need to do when.
+It contains links to useful pages of the website, which you can share to point students in the right direction.

 Know your rights!

-Choosing the right course at the right university is an important decision for your son or daughter, involving a significant investment of time and money.
+Choosing the right course at the right university is an important decision, involving a significant investment of time and money.
 Did you know that students have specific rights under consumer law?
 Universities have obligations to provide the information students need to make informed decisions, as well as obligations to treat them fairly during their studies.

 To find out more, take a look at the information on our website.